 - 37. Diagnose mental health problems. - 38.
 Conceptualize specific adult and child mental health problems within a psychological framework, giving due consideration to psychosocial/ contextual factors, and carryout relevant treatment/management. - 39.
 Apply psychological principles and techniques in rehabilitating persons with mental health problems and disabilities. - 40.
 Work with the psychosocial dimensions of physical diseases, formulate and undertake focused/targeted psychosocial interventions. - 41.
 Work with community to promote health, quality-of-life and psycho-logical well-being. - 42.
-Undertake research in the areas of clinical psychology such as, mental health/illness, physical health/diseases and relevant societal issues viz. misconception, stigma, discrimination, social tension, gender construction, lifestyle etc. - 43.
-Undertake responsibilities connected with teaching and training in core and allied areas of Clinical Psychology.
+Undertake research in the areas of clinical psychology such as, mental health/illness, physical health/diseases and relevant societal issues viz. misconception, stigma, discrimination, social tension, gender construction, lifestyle etc.

-- 44. Undertake administrative and supervisory/decision-making responsibilities in mental health area. - 45.
+- 43. Undertake responsibilities connected with teaching and training in core and allied areas of Clinical Psychology. - 44.
+Undertake administrative and supervisory/decision-making responsibilities in mental health area. - 45.
 Provide expert testimony in the court of law assuming different roles.

-Cours e Learning Outcome (CLO) Program Learning Outcome (PLO) 1.
-Describe and explain the nature and basic functions of the nervous system (brain, biochemical processes, and endocrine system) and its units.
-2,7 2.
-Discuss the principles of psychopharmacology and review the general role of neurotransmitters and neuromodulators in the brain.
-7 3.
-Describe what kinds of clinical symptoms are often associated with lesions of frontal, parietal, temporal and occipital lobes of the brain.
-7,8 4.
-Describe what kinds of neuropsychological deficits are often associated with lesions of frontal, parietal, temporal and occipital lobes of the brain, and carry out the indicated neuropsychological assessment employing any valid battery of tests.
-7,8,9
+Course Learning Outcome (CLO) Program Learning Outcome (PLO) Describe and explain the nature and basic functions of the nervous system (brain, biochemical processes, and endocrine system) and its units.
+2,7 Discuss the principles of psychopharmacology and review the general role of neurotransmitters and neuromodulators in the brain.
+7 Describe what kinds of clinical symptoms are often associated with lesions of frontal, parietal, temporal and occipital lobes of the brain.
+7,8 Describe what kinds of neuropsychological deficits are often associated with lesions of frontal, parietal, temporal and occipital lobes of the brain, and carry out the indicated neuropsychological assessment employing any valid battery of tests.
+7,8,9 topics such as by Anatomist, Biochemist, Physiologist, Psychiatrist, Neurologist and Neurosurgeons are required to impart knowledge and skills in certain domains.
+Depending on the resources available at the center these academic activity can be arranged.

 The learning would be primarily through clinical assessment of cases with brain lesions and disorders.
-Lectures, seminars and demonstrations by the experts in specific discipline, disease, topics such as by Anatomist, Biochemist, Physiologist, Psychiatrist, Neurologist and
+Lectures, seminars and demonstrations by the experts in specific discipline, disease,